KIT-CMS/Excalibur/README.md

 . scripts/ini_excalibur.sh
 make -j4 -B
 ```
-(todo: a script should do that and the Makefile should fully handle all parts)

-after having done so, it can also be compile with `make` in the parent directory
-or with `make project` in Excalibur.

 The preceeding implementation can be found at: https://ekptrac.physik.uni-karlsruhe.de/trac/excalibur -
 many ideas were and can still be taken from there.